cycloptux/GiselleBot-Documentation/docs/source/utility/send.rst

 This command is meant to test the functionality of a Discord webhook.
 For this reason, the feature is limited to sending a message to a webhook that is set within the channel from where the command is run.

 You can use embed json from https://eb.nadeko.bot/ instead of a regular text, if you want the message to be embedded.

+You can attach a file/image to the command to have |bot_name| send the file/image as attachment on the target message.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^